claytoncook/stutter/readme.md

 the following contents:

 ```
 Hello, Test Name!
-Welcome to Stutter.
+Welcome to Stuttr.
 Message: Hello World!
 ```

 ## Uninstalling

-If you want to uninstall Stutter you must use the following command.
+If you want to uninstall Stuttr you must use the following command.
 ```
-npm rm --global stutter
+npm rm --global stuttr
 ```
 Then, you can go ahead and delete the directory that the project is housed in.